 Brief Communications (Case Reports, Reconstructive Conundrums, and How We Do It)

 The editors recognize the inherent value of short reports in defining unusual manifestations/extent of a disease or innovative refinements in management.
 As is the case with many other peer-reviewed journals, these types of submissions to Dermatologic Surgery are disproportionately high.
 They compete for space with original studies that we deem of higher value and interest to the readership.
 Furthermore, many submitted reports are too long and include an extensive review of the literature that would be better left to textbooks.

 To be considered for publication, a Brief Communications manuscript must contain new or innovative information of relevant value and interest to the readership.
 What is new or innovative should be stated clearly and succinctly within the first sentence or two of the introductory paragraph of the manuscript so the editor can judge accordingly.
 Such reports should be procedure-oriented, the main interest of our readership.
 Submissions that are primarily histopathologic in nature will be sent back to author for submission elsewhere.
 Similarly, a “great” case or example of a repair will be rejected if not new or innovative.
 Case Reports, Brief Communications, Reconstructive Conundrums, and How We Do It manuscripts should not exceed 1000 words, 5 references, and 4 figures.
-No more than three authors are allowed on these reports.
+No more than four authors are allowed on these reports.

 A brief cover letter should be included and point out any special circumstances that the editors should be aware of.
 The authors should indicate any commercial associations with any product(s) or device(s) described in the article.